 This documentation page assumes that you already have a SeekTable account.
 Create your free account by signing up.

-Setup MongoDb for pivot table reports
+MongoDb connector for pivot tables, charts

 SeekTable can be used as MongoDb reporting tool with built-in native Mongo connector; this connector is also suitable to connect to protocol-compatible databases that support an aggregation pipeline, like Azure Cosmos DB or Amazon DocumentDB.